stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 package of features that you need for a small Web application.
 [Buffalo](https://gobuffalo.io) provides a full set of features and tools for larger Web sites and applications.
 Use [chi](https://github.com/go-chi/chi) for very lightweight REST API services.
+[Go kit](https://gokit.io/) provides a toolkit for building microservices in Go.

 Cloud services such as [Google App Engine](https://cloud.google.com/appengine/) and [Heroku](https://www.heroku.com/) provide low-maintenance hosting for Go Web